Nharerimana/illumina_to_lgen.R/README.md

 The attached Rscript illumina_to_lgen creates the associated lgen and map file used by plink.
 It can be saved into your directory as is to run with cli.
 To run it from the command line you must supply it with the illumina finalreport.txt file and an outpout directory.
 This will output two files into the output directory "mets.map" and "mets.lgen."
 Not that this will overwrite any existing file in the output directory that already bears these names.
 Also not that for its two allele calls thsi script chooses forward allele 1 and forward allele 2.

-Example Run
+# Example Run

-Rscript illumina_to_lgen.R --illumina PATH/TO/FinalReport.txt --outputdir PATH/TO/OutputDirectory/
+*Rscript illumina_to_lgen.R --illumina PATH/TO/FinalReport.txt --outputdir PATH/TO/OutputDirectory/

-dummy values This script will generate dummy values to be used by certain columns in the output file.
+This script will generate dummy values to be used by certain columns in the output file.
 Within the lgen file, the "fid" column is a dummy value.
 It is simply a duplicate of the sample ids.
 Within the map file, the "Genetic Distance" aka the third column is a dummy column.
 Its contents are all set to 0.

 Creating the fam file